The Soviet Union: From Formation to Dissolution

 The Formation of the Soviet Union

 The Soviet Union was officially established in 1922 following the Russian Revolution of 1917, which led to the overthrow of the Tsarist regime.
-The revolution was primarily driven by the Bolsheviks, a faction of the Marxist Russian Social Democratic Labour Party, led by Vladimir Lenin.
-The Bolsheviks aimed to create a classless society based on socialist principles.
+The Bolsheviks, led by Vladimir Lenin, seized power and aimed to create a socialist state based on Marxist principles.

 Key Leaders